marium0908/marium0908/README.md

 I am a passionate and dedicated **Full Stack Web Developer** with hands-on experience in building modern, responsive, and dynamic web applications.

-I have strong knowledge in both frontend and backend technologies, and I am currently focusing on modern frameworks and tools like **React, Next.js, and Tailwind CSS** to build scalable and high-performance applications.
+I have strong knowledge in both frontend and backend technologies, and I am currently focusing on modern frameworks like **React, Next.js, and Tailwind CSS** to build scalable and high-performance applications.

 I enjoy solving real-world problems through code and continuously improving my skills to stay updated with the latest technologies.